-The West Midlands School of Radiology is one of the largest in the United Kingdom, currently comprising of a total of 87 funded radiology specialist registrars and 15 different hospital departments.
-Because of the very large geographical area covered by the deanery, it is divided into the Birmingham Training Scheme and the North Staffordshire training scheme.
+The West Midlands School of Radiology is one of the largest in the United Kingdom, currently comprising of a total of 130 funded radiology specialist registrars and 15 different hospital departments, including 6th Training in both IR and Neuro-Interventional Radiology.

 During the five years of specialist registrar training, trainees rotate through district general hospitals, teaching hospitals and regional specialty sites.
-On the North Staffordshire Rotation the core training takes place at the North Staffordshire Royal Infirmary and City General Hospital (Stoke).
-There is close supervision by departmental tutors throughout the training period and a strict annual assessment leading to a certificate of completion of training (CCT) in radiology.
-All posts have educational approval by the Postgraduate Dean of the University of Birmingham and the Royal College of Radiologists.
+There is close supervision by departmental tutors throughout the training period and a strict annual assessment leading to a certificate of completion of training (CCT) in Clinical Radiology. (+/- Interventional or Neurointerventional Radiology).

 The specialty of Diagnostic Imaging has probably been one of the most rapidly expanding specialties in recent years and now offers a variety of work which can accommodate the aspirations of many doctors.
 Radiology will act as a significant aid in the diagnosis, management and continuing follow up of many patients from almost all specialties.

 Therapeutic and interventional tests are being increasingly performed which further involve radiologists in patient management.

 In addition to the widespread clinical involvement, there are the additional benefits of working within single radiological departments and the association with many levels of staff necessary in making that department function coherently.

 Subspecialty training is available in a large number of subspecialties.
 These include neuro-radiology, ENT imaging, breast imaging, oncological imaging, breast imaging, paediatric imaging, musculoskeletal imaging, and interventional and neuro-interventional radiology.